 How – Ensure Passing Scores

 Register for each test months in advance so you don’t miss the deadline, but don’t let your student take a test unprepared.
-Have your child take a sample test at home, to make sure they know the material.
+Give a sample test at home, to make sure they know the material.
 Then help them study for the test using study guides at home, filling in any small gaps in the information.
-Sit your child down to take a full-length, timed sample test, to be sure the student can succeed with the timing and the format of the test.
-Then have them take the real test at a testing location.
+Sit your child down to take a full-length, timed sample test, to be sure the student can succeed with the timing and format of the test.
+Then register for the real test at a testing location.

 The bottom line is, never have your child take a test if you believe they will not pass.
 It can hurt their future testing ability and cause problems with your child’s self-perception.
 Pre-test at home to make sure your child is comfortable with the material and the test format.
 Only have them take a real test once you are confident they can pass it.
 If you aren’t certain your child will earn an acceptable score, don’t have scores sent to colleges until after you have seen the results.

-1. The Right Test - Decide Which Tests are Best
+1. The Right Test - Decide Which Test ise Best

-2. The Right College - Know What Your College Wants
+2. The Right College - Know What The College Wants

-Subject Tests may be required by a college.
+Subject tests may be required by a college.
 It can help to know which tests your chosen colleges might require ahead of time, and then try to exceed their expectations for college admission and scholarship success.
-You can meet or exceed their expectations by taking tests that make your student look most desirable.
+You can meet or exceed their expectations by choosing tests that make your student look most desirable.
 Do an online search for the names of your college choices plus “admission requirements.”
-Remember that college policies change over time, so contact the college directly, before senior year, to find out any additional, updated information.
+Remember that college policies change over time, so contact each college directly, before senior year, to find out any additional, updated information.